Travel writing based on first-hand experience

 The city of Acre is located on the Mediterranean coast, 120 km from Tel Aviv and 160 km from Jerusalem.
 Due to its proximity and the fact that it is quite a tourist town, there are several ways to get to Acre:

-- Train: The train is the fastest option for reaching Acre, taking just about 1.5 hours.
+- Train: The train is the fastest option to reach Acre, taking about 1.5 hours.
 Trains depart every 20 minutes from 5:00 a.m. to 9:30 p.m., and tickets are very affordable.

 - Bus: Buses are another budget-friendly choice.
 They leave regularly from the central bus station.
 However, keep in mind that buses do not operate on Fridays and Saturdays.

-What should I consider before traveling to Acre?
+What should you consider before travelling to Acre?

 - Traveling to Acre is best during October to November and March to May, when there are fewer tourists and the weather is pleasant.
 Although June to October are the hottest months, they offer more activities.